Acren/AutoSettings-Docs/docs/index.md

 - Built on top of Unreal's console variable system
 - Defining a new setting is as simple as placing a new widget in your menu and choosing which console variable it is for
-- Choose from any of the hundreds of built in console variables such as VSync, resolution, window mode, scalability settings, etc - these hook up automatically, no c++ or blueprint nodes are required for engine console variables
+- Choose from any of the hundreds of built in console variables such as VSync, resolution, window mode, scalability settings, etc - these hook up automatically, no C++ or blueprint nodes are required for engine console variables
-- Ability to define new console variables, access their values, and bind events that are called when they change, in c++ or in blueprint - so that you can create any additional settings you need that Unreal doesn't have by default
+- Ability to define new console variables, access their values, and bind events that are called when they change, in C++ or in blueprint - so that you can create any additional settings you need that Unreal doesn't have by default
 - Choose whether settings should automatically save when they are changed, or allow the user to manually apply, save, or cancel changes
 - Multiple ready-to-use widgets such as Radio Select, Slider, ComboBox, Spinner, and CheckBox which can be dragged into your menu, link with the settings automatically, and can be restyled to match your game's theme
 - Ability to make your own widgets that extend the system for more specific cases